-SOUTH LOPHAM, St. Andrew (TM 039 818) (February 2015 [sic])
+SOUTH LOPHAM, St. Andrew (TM 039 818),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

-The nave is lit to the north by a single, two-light Perpendicular window (illustrated left) with the significant feature of a little archlet linking the lights above, in a design almost identical to windows at a number of churches in central and northern Suffolk, including St. Mary's, Brettenham, St. Mary's, Hitcham, St. Mary's, Preston St. Mary, St. Nicholas's, Rattlesden, St. George's, Stowlangtoft, and St. Mary's, Wortham.
-This design is sufficiently distinct to raise the possibility that all these windows are attributable to the same master mason and, if that is the case, then obviously the same period, most probable dateable by the work at Stowlangtoft, where the church was erected c.
+The nave is lit to the north by a single, two-light Perpendicular window (illustrated left) with the significant feature of a little archlet linking the lights above, in a design almost identical to windows at a number of churches in central and northern Suffolk, including St. Mary's Brettenham, St. Mary's Hitcham, St. Mary's Preston St. Mary, St. Nicholas's Rattlesden, St. George's Stowlangtoft, and St. Mary's Wortham among others.
+This design is sufficiently distinct to raise the possibility that all these windows are attributable to the same master mason and, if that is the case, then obviously the same period, most probably dateable by the work at Stowlangtoft, where the church was erected c.
 1380 - 1400.
-The N. wall of the nave, however, also retains the oldest architectural evidence at South Lopham, for a circular double-splayed window in the western end (i.e. splayed inside and out) is almost certainly late Saxon (see the photograph, below left), suggesting the original church here pre-dated the Conquest.
-(According to Sir Alfred Clapham, "The 'double-splayed' window forms one of the commonest and most distinctive features of late Anglo-Saxon architecture.... and there is, I believe, hardly an instance in England, outside our period, of a 'double-splay' window in a wall of normal dimensions" - English Romanesque Architecture Vol. 1: Before the Conquest, Oxford University Press, 1930.)
+The nave N. wall, however, also retains the oldest architectural evidence at South Lopham, for a circular double-splayed window in the western end (i.e. splayed inside and out) is almost certainly late Saxon (see the photograph, below left), suggesting the original church here pre-dated the Conquest.
+(According to Sir Alfred Clapham, 'The "double-splayed" window forms one of the commonest and most distinctive features of late Anglo-Saxon architecture.... and there is, I believe, hardly an instance in England, outside our period, of a 'double-splay' window in a wall of normal dimensions' - English Romanesque Architecture Before the Conquest, Oxford, Oxford University Press, 1930, p.
+113).
 If we propose a date for this and the surrounding masonry, therefore, of c.
-1000, then the present N. doorway (above right) is about a century and a half later, and so postdates the tower, for although this is Norman again, it shows a higher level of artistic sophistication with its chevron and saltire mouldings around its two orders, and its neatly-cut cushion capitals above a pair of octagonal side-shafts.
+1000, then the blocked N. doorway (above right) is about a century and a half later, and so postdates the tower, for although this is Norman again, it shows a higher level of artistic sophistication with its chevron and saltire mouldings around its two orders, and its neatly-cut cushion capitals above a pair of octagonal side-shafts.
 Other windows to the church are Decorated in the aisle S. wall and Perpendicular in the aisle E. wall and the W. wall of the nave, where the window is also transomed.

-Finally, the church contains little in the way of furnishings but the font (shown in the thumbnail, right) appears to belong to around the time of the aisle arcade for it consists of a canted octagonal bowl supported on an octagonal stem, decorated alternately with circular and window tracery patterns, displaying a mixture of Decorated and Perpendicular designs.
+Finally, the church contains little in the way of furnishings but the font (shown right) appears to belong to around the time of the aisle arcade for it consists of a canted octagonal bowl supported on an octagonal stem, decorated alternately with circular and window tracery patterns, displaying a mixture of Decorated and Perpendicular designs.
 The wooden cover is probably Jacobean.